jalsalam/testrepo/README.md

 In this repo I will make an amazing project that everyone will want to use.
 Now making a commit directly in RStudio.

 A few more changes to commit with Git-GUI.
+And a final round with GitKraken.

 # EPA Disclaimer